aviadoffer/iorate/README.md

 This is an attempt to keep it alive since it's a very useful and intutive tool

+			IORATE Version 3.12 Notes
+You can now run iorate in listen mode, ex:

+on server1:

+./iorate --listen-as-report-host

+on server2,3,4,5 ....

+./iorate --report-host-name=server1 --retrieve-test-files --stay-up-after-all-runs

+server1 will send tests.ior and patterens.ior to server2,3,4,5 ... before running the tests

+once the runs are complete server2,3,4,5 will stay running and wait for server1 to run again

+Added  --retrieve-test-files     Fetch tests.ior and patterns.ior from the report host

+Added --stay-up-after-all-runs   Loop indefinitely, refreshing config from report host

 			IORATE Version 3.11 Notes

 Combined Linux and Windows (Cygwin) code - makefile works on both now